Improving pharma regulatory workflows: optimizing the MAA process with BPMN

 19 January 2026 · 10 min read

-While the procedure is demanding and lengthy, it is also standardized.
-This makes it highly predictable.
+However, while the procedure is demanding and lengthy, it is also standardized.
+This makes it highly predictable and optimizable.
 Whether your new drug reaches the market doesn’t rest on clinical data alone.
 It also relies on how you manage the flow of information between your team and the evaluation committees.

 In an environment defined by strict legal timeframes and "clock stops”, on-point communication is the difference between a drug reaching patients or stalling in the pipeline.

-By stripping these procedural mechanics to the bone—turning tasks, timelines, and dependencies into visual diagrams—you can transform a fragmented regulatory hurdle into an optimized strategy for market access.
+By turning tasks, timelines, and dependencies into visual diagrams, you can transform a fragmented regulatory hurdle into an optimized strategy for market access.
 This is where BPMN comes in handy.

-To master the EMA drug approval process, you have to do more than just follow a checklist—you need to visualize the workflow.
+To improve the EMA drug approval process, you need to visualize the workflow and simulate process improvements before implementing them.
 If you treat the MAA as a static document, you risk missing the "invisible" connections between departments that can cause bottlenecks and delays.
 This is where Business Process Model and Notation (BPMN) serves its purpose.

-- Map every decision point: know exactly who handles what and when, from the first submission to the final Commission decision.
+- Map every decision point and handoff: know exactly who handles what and when, from the first submission to the final Commission decision.

 - Identify bottlenecks: see where document preparation might slow down or where a "clock stop" requires a surge in resources.

-- Bridge the gap: help stakeholders from R&D, legal, and clinical teams speak the same language using a universal standard.
+- Bridge cross-functional silos: help stakeholders from R&D, legal, and clinical teams speak the same language using a universal standard.

-In the high-stakes world of regulatory affairs in pharma, clarity equals speed.
-Modeling your process in Cardanit helps you transform your workflow, moving from the current scenario “as is” to the future improved process “to be,” while ensuring total traceability across the entire lifecycle.
+In the high-stakes environment of regulatory affairs in pharma, process clarity equals speed.
+Modeling your MAA workflow in Cardanit helps you move from the current “as is” scenario to a data-optimized “to be” process while ensuring total traceability across the entire lifecycle.

 Why should pharma regulatory affairs teams switch to BPMN mapping?
 Here are the facts: